All Collections

 Writing SCTs

 The way the SCTs are formatted in projects is a list of assertions written in the native language (Python for Python or SQL projects, R for R projects).
-The Workspace will evaluate each of the assertions in order until one fails.
+The DataLab will evaluate each of the assertions in order until one fails.
 If a failure occurs then this error will be passed up to the project and displayed to the learner.

 We encourage you to catch all possible errors and return these as custom messages using the assertions, for example, it would make sense to check that df is defined before checking how many columns it has.
 This technique will allow you to give the learner more meaningful feedback than generic error messages.